Teaching and supervision

 - MSc Dissertation

-I welcome enquiries from potential PhD students who would like to work broadly within of my areas of interest in homecare, business model innovation, care workforce development.
+I welcome enquiries from potential PhD students who would like to work broadly within of my areas of interest in business model innovation, entrepreneurship, homecare models, ageing-in-place, care workforce development.

 My research interests are multidisciplinary and currently involves two streams: emerging and disruptive homecare models for older adults and care workforce development and professionalisation.
 Further areas of research interests are longevity, healthy ageing, prevention, business model innovation and knowledge transfer.